pegasys-fi/docs/docs/contracts/v3/reference/periphery/staker/Design.md

 ### `getRewardInfo`

 - It computes `secondsInsideX128` (the total liquidity seconds for which rewards are owed) for a given Stake, by:
-  - using`snapshotCumulativesInside` from the Uniswap v2 core contract to get `secondsPerLiquidityInRangeX128`, and subtracting `secondsPerLiquidityInRangeInitialX128`.
+  - using`snapshotCumulativesInside` from the Pegasys v2 core contract to get `secondsPerLiquidityInRangeX128`, and subtracting `secondsPerLiquidityInRangeInitialX128`.
   - Multiplying that by `stake.liquidity` to get the total seconds accrued by the liquidity in that period
 - Note that X128 means it's a `UQ32X128`.